thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **What are ELO scores?
 Why did you choose this algorithm?** A ranking system initially devised for chess.
 The idea is that if you have chess players A, B and C : if `A beats B` and `B beats C` then you don't really have to organize a fight between A and C to know which is better.
 It does so by assigning a score to each oponnent that can then be used to compare opponents that have never met each other.
 A strength of ELO is that it still behaves well even if some players underperform (or overperform).
 In the case of LiTOY, you can have some wrong comparisons in your db and it will not throw off the whole ranking.
 Also, ELO is dead easy to implement and I wanted to have a complete understanding of my code.

-**What platform does it run on?** Try to make it agnostic but I'm on Linux and I might occasionnaly use unix only exec without paying attention.
-Don't hesitate to tell me if you run into any issue.
+**What platform does it run on?** Try to make it as agnostic as possible but I'm on Linux and I might occasionnaly use unix only exec without paying attention.
+Don't hesitate to tell me if you run into an issue.

 ## How to use?
+* Read this page thoroughly.
+Don't be afraid to ask questions.
 * `git clone https://github.com/thiswillbeyourgithub/LiTOY/ `
 * `cd LiTOY`
 * edit the settings in `settings.py`